Heilemann/srd-system/README.md

 - You can't require or import (at least on our end, if you pre-process you can do whatever you want).
 - You can include `<script>` tags in the handlebar files, but due to on-the-fly re-instantiation, don't use `const` for variables, use `var` or `let` instead, at least to avoid console errors.

-Otherwise you can include any assisting code you need, but the platform will recognize only three variable names, all of which are optional: `hooks`, `helpers`, and `partials`.
+Otherwise you can include any assisting code you need, but the platform will recognize only three variable names, all of which are optional: `hooks`, `helpers`.

 You can structure your files anyway you want, the default is to have one file for each of the three variable names.